RKJegan/Fake_News_Detection_ML/README.md

 This project aims to detect whether a news article is **Fake** or **True** using **Natural Language Processing (NLP)** and **Machine Learning** techniques.

-The model is trained on news articles published between **August 2017 and December 2017**.
-The project performs text preprocessing, feature extraction using TF-IDF, trains multiple machine learning models, evaluates their performance, selects the best model based on evaluation metrics, and provides predictions through a Streamlit web application.
+The model is trained on news articles ISOT Fake News Dataset, which contains 44,919 fake and real news articles collected primarily during 2016–2017.
+A substantial portion of the articles, particularly the Reuters news articles, are from the August–December 2017 period.

 ---